JoshuaFox/JoshuaFox.github.io/publications.md

 * ["Apache Spark and Java 8: The Big Data Team"](https://www.datanami.com/2014/12/11/apache-spark-java-8-big-data-team-2015/), *Datanami*.
 > Apache Spark with Java 8 is proving to be the perfect match for Big Data.
 In this article, I show an example of collaborative filtering using Spark on Cassandra data, and explain how much easier this is to do with the lambdas of Java 8.
 Code to accompany it is [here at GitHub](https://github.com/JoshuaFox/spark-cassandra-collabfiltering).

-* "Documents in the Cloud: Dynamic, Privacy-Customized Views," *Cloudbook*.
+* "Documents in the Cloud: Dynamic, Privacy-Customized Views", *Cloudbook*.
 > As documents move to the cloud, it becomes harder to protect the private information in them, but on the other hand, it becomes easier to control distribution of specific private information to exactly the people who are authorized to see it.

-* "Flexible, Dynamic Redaction," *MasterDataManagement.com*.
+* "Flexible, Dynamic Redaction", *MasterDataManagement.com*.
 > Complying with privacy regulations used to mean “redaction,” blacking out words with a pen, slowly and expensively.
 But natural language processing techniques can protect exactly the information regulated by law while giving convenient access to authorized users.

-* "Breaking Walls: How to Get Departments to Share Information," with Michael Pelts, *Technology and Humans*.
+* "Breaking Walls: How to Get Departments to Share Information", with Michael Pelts, *Technology and Humans*.

 * ["People Who Live in Glass Houses Should Put Up Some Shades"](https://www.infosecurity-magazine.com/opinions/comment-some-documents-require-fine-grained/), *InfoSecurity*.
 > Too much openness, as well as too little, both pose risks.
 Document viewing with automated privacy control is one part of the balance.
 Allowing authorized users to retrieve the redacted information is another.

-* "Privacy for the Deeper Web," with Michael Pelts, *Technology and Humans*.
+* "Privacy for the Deeper Web", with Michael Pelts, *Technology and Humans*.

-* "Openness and Privacy for Regulatory Compliance," with Michael Pelts, *Information on Demand Europe*.
+* "Openness and Privacy for Regulatory Compliance", with Michael Pelts, *Information on Demand Europe*.

 * ["IBM Optim Data Redaction: Reconciling Openness with Privacy"](/wp-content/uploads/2019/10/IMW14307USEN.PDF), IBM White Paper.
 > The white paper for the product which I launched in IBM.

-* "Openness and Privacy," with Michael Pelts, *Security and Privacy Symposium*.
+* "Openness and Privacy", with Michael Pelts, *Security and Privacy Symposium*.

 * ["Clojure: Challenge Your Java Assumptions"](https://web.archive.org/web/20231001000000*/https://www.javaworld.com/article/2078043/clojure--challenge-your-java-assumptions.amp.html), *JavaWorld*.
 > The article is aimed at senior Java developers, encouraging them to learn more about this exciting language.
 A dialect of Lisp, Clojure runs on the JVM with excellent integration with Java, and provides new, improved solutions for the biggest challenge to programming languages today: concurrency.

-* "Mining Meaning from Java Code with Java Data Mining API," JavaOne, San Francisco.
+* "Mining Meaning from Java Code with Java Data Mining API", JavaOne, San Francisco.
 > As with the earlier talk, the JavaOne committee gave this presentation the “Cool Stuff” award.

-* "Mining for Services: Discovering Business Realities in Mainframe Metadata," IMPACT, Las Vegas.
+* "Mining for Services: Discovering Business Realities in Mainframe Metadata", IMPACT, Las Vegas.

-* "Finding Mashup Ingredients," Web 2.0 and Beyond Summit.
+* "Finding Mashup Ingredients", Web 2.0 and Beyond Summit.

 * ["Mining for Meaning: Discovering Business Realities in Mainframe Metadata"](/wp-content/uploads/2014/10/Fox_MainframeExec_SEP-OCT2008.pdf), *Mainframe Executive*.
 > To expose siloed mainframe functionality now locked up in siloed systems, it is essential to understand its business value.
 Automated classification technologies help make this happen.

-* "Metadata Mining: Automated Semantic Classification for Service Repositories," XML Conference, Boston.
+* "Metadata Mining: Automated Semantic Classification for Service Repositories", XML Conference, Boston.

-* "Approaches for Modeling Metadata in XML," industry experts panel, XML Conference, Boston.
+* "Approaches for Modeling Metadata in XML", industry experts panel, XML Conference, Boston.

 * ["The Portal as People-Centric SOA"](/wp-content/uploads/2017/05/ThePortalAsPeopleCentricSOA.pdf), MainSoft Corporation White Paper.
 > As a consultant for a leading provider of Java-.NET interoperability software, I wrote a white paper evangelizing the company’s IBM WebSphere Portal product, showing how it functions as a user-facing on-ramp to SOA.